CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 When using an anti-virus program on the server, the signatures should be updated at least daily, and all hard disks, including the operating system partition, should be scanned regularly.
 Appropriate alerts for the responsible administrators should be configured for all types of malware related events.

-Regardless of which antivirus product you choose, you can use the Microsoft Windows Defender product built into Windows Server 2012 (R2) before the final malware-protection solution can be activated.
+Regardless of which antivirus product you choose, you can use Windows Defender, a Microsoft Windows Defender product integrated with Windows Server 2012 (R2), until the final malware-protection solution is activated.

 ** Windows Defender **